fdeblasio/pokeemerald-expansion/notes.md

         - Water: Might be water effects?
 Waterfall/Aqua Tail?
         - I guess just look at existing effects and choose the best
     - Essentially new moves would be type x attack (Fire x Wings, Poison x Punch, Electric x Kick, etc.)
-    - Add regular moves with GMax effects?
+    - Add regular moves with Z-Move/GMax effects?
+        - Steel spikes
+        - Would give Mew a signature
 - Make Water Veil also up evasion like Sand Veil?
 - Species-specific move effects? (maybe look at code for Diglett immunity to Telekinesis):
     - Smack Down is super effective if a Tinkaton uses it against Corviknight